Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 !!! warning

-    It is important to keep the release names of the validators the same as it is tied to the keys that the genesis chart creates.
-So we use `validator-1` and `validator-2` and so on in the command above
+    It's important to keep the release names of the validators the same as it is tied to the keys that the genesis chart creates.
+So we use `validator-1`, `validator-2`, etc. in the following command.

 ```bash
 helm install validator-1 ./charts/quorum-node --namespace quorum --values ./values/validator.yml